 Are you ready for an Unschool Adventures trip?
 Have you already applied, and you’re wondering how to present your best face during our interview?
 Here are a few tips.

-Ideally, we’d love for you to have been away from home for one-half or one-third the duration of the program you’re applying to.
-That means for a 6-week program, we’re hoping you’ll have done something away from home for 2-3 weeks before joining our program.
+Ideally, we’d love for you to have been away from home for one-third the duration of the program you’re applying to.
+That means for a 6-week program, we’re hoping you’ll have done something away from home for 2+ weeks before joining our program.
 That’s a solid indicator that you can handle the rigors of a 6-week program.

-Unschool Adventures is for self-directed teenagers who are ready for higher levels of freedom and responsibility in their lives.
-If you take the time and effort to fill out the online application yourself, reply to our e-mails (promptly) by yourself, and do the interview on your own (instead of having a parent in the room), that tells us that you’re taking ownership for this experience.
+Unschool Adventures is for self-directed young people who are ready for higher levels of freedom and responsibility in their lives.
+Fill out the online application yourself, reply to our emails promptly, and do the interview on your own (instead of having a parent in the room).
+All this tells us that you’re taking ownership for this experience.

-There’s no better way of displaying initiative and passion than to ask a few smart, genuine questions about the trip you’re applying for.
+There’s no better way of displaying initiative and passion than to ask a few genuine questions about the trip you’re applying for.
 Ask yourself: What isn’t clear on the webpage?
 What details or policies would you like clarified before committing to the program?
-Who are other participants?
+Who are the other participants?
 What will day-to-day life be like?
-There are many good questions you might ask us.
+We’re happy to answer any question you may have.

 We want you to be excited to join this program beyond “it seems cool.”
 Show us that you really want to join this specific trip, not just any travel program.
 We don’t care if your mom originally found the trip—we want you to be the enthusiastic, motivated, and organized person who ultimately makes it happen, since you’re the person we’ll be traveling with!

 Our Frequently Asked Questions might hold some answers.
 Otherwise, you can always contact us.
 We look forward to speaking with you!